datacenter/ignite-DEPRECATED/README.md

 2. Set the following variables(currenty set to a default value) in ignite_poap.py to reflect ignite server ip address and port

-    #ignite server
     	hostname                = "172.31.219.76"
     	port                	= "8001"

 3. This script file should be placed on the script server TFTP directory by the name poap.py

 4. Here script sever referes to the server configured as 'tftp-server-name' in dhcpd.conf on DHCP server.

 ### Image Profiles
 Image profiles specify details of the software images available for download to the switch during POAP process.
 Following atttributes define an image profile:

 	 {
     "image_profile_name": "spine_image",
     "image": "n9000-dk9.6.1.2.I3.2.bin",
     "imageserver_ip": "172.31.216.138",
     "username": "root",
     "password": "cisco123",
     "access_protocol": "scp"
 	 }

      image_profile_name - uniquely identifies the profile

      image - filename where the image is stored

      imageserver_ip : server where the image is stored

      username - username to login to the image server

      password - password to login to the image server